A.nnotate API reference - Part 2

 Sample optional POST parameters for updateDocMeta.php for user defined fields: x_myfield: "some data item", x_mydatabaseid: "123456"

-7. Deleting a document from a user's list
+7. Deleting a document

 The return value is "OK" or "ERR {message}".